estrangegit/poc-angular-keycloak/README.md

 - Create a snapshot of keycloak server content with the following command: ``docker cp keycloak:/opt/keycloak/data/h2 ./h2-keycloak-sv``
 - Delete the containers using the following command line executed from the ``./docker`` folder: ``docker-compose down``

-## A series of command lines to use to launch POC SPRING LDAP application
+## A series of command lines to use to launch poc angular keycloak application
 ### Package and launch back-end application
 Execute the following command lines in project folder:
 - ``mvn clean package``